anthay/loon/README.md

 // Output the Loon value null. void loon_null();
-// Output the Loon value true or false. void loon_bool(bool value);
+// Output the given Boolean value in Loon Boolean format. void loon_bool(bool value);
-// Output a Loon format decimal integer. void loon_dec_u32(uint32_t n);
+// Output the unsigned integer n in Loon decimal format. void loon_dec_u32(uint32_t n);
-// Output a Loon format decimal integer. void loon_dec_s32(int32_t n);
+// Output the signed integer n in Loon decimal format. void loon_dec_s32(int32_t n);
-// Output a Loon format hexadecimal integer. void loon_hex_u32(uint32_t n);
+// Output the unsigned integer n in Loon hexadecimal format. void loon_hex_u32(uint32_t n);

-// Output a Loon format decimal fraction.
+// Output the given double n in Loon double format.
-// Note: Loon does not support numeric values that cannot be represented
+// Note: n must be a numeric value that may be represented as a sequence
-// as a sequence of digits (such as Infinity and NaN). void loon_double(double n);
+// of digits; Loon does not support other values (such as Infinity and NaN). void loon_double(double n);

-// Output a Loon format string.
-The given value must be UTF-8 encoded.
+// Output the given UTF-8 encoded value as a Loon format string.
 // The writer will automatically escape control characters and {\} and {"}. void loon_string(const std::string & value);